WheteThunger/PowerlessElectronics/README.md

 ### Troubleshooting

 - After granting permissions or roles, you will need to reload the plugin to automatically power existing entities
-- Make sure you grant permissions for each entity that you configured with `"RequirePermission": true` (off by default)
+- Make sure you grant permissions for each entity that you configured with `"Require permission": true` (off by default)
 - Make sure that the amount of power you configured for each entity is at least the power requirement, or there will be no effect
   - The configuration section below lists the power requirement for most entities to help you configure the plugin for your use case

 ## Permissions

-Note: Permissions are only necessary if the corresponding entity's configuration has specified `"RequirePermission": true`.
+Note: Permissions are only necessary if the corresponding entity's configuration has specified `"Require permission": true`.
 The default is `false` for all entities.

 - `powerlesselectronics.all` -- All electrical entities deployed by players with this permission will have free power determined by the plugin configuration.
 You must also configure the power amount for each entity for this to have any effect.